LearnEverything/acktueli/src/pages/docs/PREFACE.md

 ## Understanding This Documentation
 This documentation is for conversational Acktueli.

 Acktueli has components of languages from different domains.
-While learning about Acktueli, it is helpful to know what type of domain knowledge inspired Acktueli.
-This documentation is not exhaustive and also Acktueli is _extensible_ so there may be some unrecognized syntax used elsewhere.
-This might be because Acktueli doesn't have a _explicit_ representation, but because of the structure of Acktueli, it is easish to continue a perscriptive syntax that mixes in other types of notations, expecially from programming or math.
+While learning about Acktueli, it is helpful to know what part of language Acktueli is trying to represent and the type of domain knowledge inspired Acktueli.

 #### `📚: language feature`
 Parts of speech will usually be indicated with "\_" like  _part of speech_.